 Sawalmem, "sacred water," is how the Winnemem Wintu tribe has always been in relationship with water.
 Coming from Northern California, where water is abundant, the tribe decided it was time to share the meaning of Sawalmem to help change the misconception of water as "resource" to water as sacred life giver.
 As a member of my tribe, I decided to do my part in sharing this with the world, and so I became part of making this documentary happen.

 NATASHA DEGANELLO GIRAUDIE:

-The path for a non-native filmmaker wanting to share indigenous stories is a delicate one.
+The path for a non-native filmmaker wanting to be an ally in indigenous storytelling is a delicate one.
 It requires extra layers of relationship building, trust, access, patience, humility, alignment and collaboration.
 But this story is deeply personal for me and is worth all that, and more.

-As a child growing up in Caracas, my parents often took me into the wilderness of Venezuela to meet native tribes who lived on their ancestral lands.
+As a child growing up in Caracas, my parents took me into the wilderness of Venezuela to meet native tribes who lived on their ancestral lands.
 For me, those trips were like visiting islands of sanity where people seemed to speak the language of my heart.
-They invited me to drink from their pristine rivers and to give thanks for the joy and privilege of doing so.
-That water quenched me deeply and started to heal the wound of living in a city which treated its river as a sewer.
+They invited me to drink from their pristine rivers and to give thanks to the Earth.
+That water not only quenched me, but started to heal the wound of living in a city which treated its river as a dump.

-In short, that I would come to make these films is natural, and in some ways, inevitable.
+In short, that I would come to make this piece is natural, and in some ways, inevitable.